 Critical minerals are natural materials that are essential to the generation, transmission and storage of clean energy.
 Sprott focuses on uranium as a critical energy-generation mineral because it’s essential to nuclear energy.

-Sprott Asset Management LP is the investment adviser to the Sprott Junior Uranium Miners ETF.
+Sprott Asset Management USA, Inc. is the investment adviser to the Sprott Junior Uranium Miners ETF.
 ALPS Advisors, Inc. is the sub-adviser, and ALPS Fund Services, Inc. serves as the administrator ALPS Distributors, Inc. is the Distributor for the Sprott Junior Uranium Miners ETF and is a registered broker-dealer and FINRA Member.
 Additionally, State Street Bank and Trust Company serves as the custodian and transfer agent.

 Uranium miners may be poised to take market share within the energy sector